Cape Cod Select Frozen Cranberries - Blogger Recipe Challenge

 - 6 cups chopped romaine lettuce

-- In a food processor or blender, combine next ingredients and blend for 30 -60 seconds.
+- In a food processor or blender, combine the remaining ingredients and blend for 30 -60 seconds.

 Grilled Pork Chops with Cranberry-Pineapple Sauce